IDMNYU/DM-GY-6063-A-CreativeCoding-Fall-2017-Bennett/README.md

 For each project your grade will be assessed upon the following: *Principles, Creativity/Thoughtfulness, Craft*.
 Below gives you a sense of the spectrum, giving examples for high, middle and low grades.

 Please note:
 A letter grade of "C" is an average grade.
 Average is not bad.
 It means average.
 Most of us are average, in some way.
 An average level of work is being done.
 It does not mean perfection.
 It means that the work still has room to develop at it's current state.
 It also means that the work has noticible achievements and evidence of some acquisition of knowledge.
-I look at this on an individual basis as well as across the whole class.
+I look at the work on an individual basis as well as across the whole class, as to how one is developing.

 Please read examples of each assessment point below to get an idea of my expectations.
 Note that a "B" is between Satisificatory and Superior.